blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS trainer guide - SQL Server hybrid cloud.md

 1. **Database backups**: What backup technology would you recommend?
 How does the solution meet the offsite requirements?
 How does this design meet the stated security goals?

-   SQL Server Backup to URL provides the most straightforward replacement of the existing backup solution.
-Managed backups are an option as well, but you do lose some control over the backup schedule.
-To use SQL Server Backup to URL, you will need to create an Azure Storage Account within your Azure subscription.
-SQL Server can either use the Azure storage account name and its access key value to authenticate and write and read blobs to the Microsoft Azure Blob storage service or use a Shared Access Signature token generated on specific containers granting it read and write rights.
-A SQL Server Credential stores this authentication information and is used during the backup and restore operations.

-   In addition to backing up directly to Azure storage, which is by nature offsite, Azure Storage Accounts would be created with geo-redundancy to protect backup files by asynchronously copying backups to a second Azure region for additional protection.

-   The Azure storage is protected by an access key, which will be stored in a SQL Server Credential.
-In addition to Azure storage access control, the SQL Backups should be created WITH ENCRYPTION to protect the contents of the backup file.
+   Azure Backup is a natural fit for Fabrikam's requirements.
+Azure Backup stores backups in an Azure Recovery Services vault.
+Database backups leverage the native SQL APIs so that customers get the benefit of SQL backup compression, full fidelity backup and restore including full, differential and log backups.
+Customers can monitor backups through SQL Server Management Studio or the Recovery Services Vault dashboard.

-2. **Provide the following configuration details:** What will be needed in the event a database needs to be restored to a different server?
-How does this solution impact the time to restore?
-What considerations need to be made with regard to Azure Storage Account scale targets?
+2. **Provide the following configuration details:** What configuration will be required for this backup solution to support both cloud and on-premises SQL Servers?

+    - For backup of cloud based SQL Server virtual machines, Azure Backup will require a Recovery Services vault in the same region.
+You can have only one backup solution at a time to back up SQL Server databases.
+All other backups must be disabled otherwise they will interfere with Azure Backup generated backups causing failures.

+    - Azure virtual machines will need network connectivity to Azure public IP addresses.
+This can be accomplished by whitelisting the Azure datacenter IP ranges on the firewall or by deploying an HTTP proxy server and routing traffic for the backup extension to the proxy server.

+    - Install the AzureBackupWindowsWorkload extension on each virtual machine that will be backed up.
+Discover databases using the Recovery Services vault and configure the backups by configurdefining a new policy for backups.

+    - For on-premises servers we will use ***

-   If a backup needs to be restored to a different server, you will need the URL of the storage account and you will need to create a credential on the SQL Server with the name and access key of the storage account.
+   If a backup of a TDE encrypted database needs to be restored, you will first need to restore the certificate used by TDE.

-   Restore times will generally be slower than restoring from a local disk, but faster than restoring from a remote tape archive.
+   Restore times will be influenced by network throughput.
+Restore times for databases on on-premises servers may be slower than restoring from a local disk, but faster than restoring from a remote tape archive.
 To optimize restore times, it is recommended that you adhere to the following best practices:

     - Add **perform volume maintenance tasks** user right to the SQL Server account to allow instant file initialization for the database during a restore